vishvAsa/devaH/kalpaH/general/tattvam/chit.md

 ## चित्
 We are aware, to some extant at least.
 And we may even like it.
 This is because we are conscious.

+- Consciousness is fundamental constituent of the universe, more fundamental than time, space, matter and energy.
+We suppose this given the "hard problem of consciousness".
-Consciousness is all-pervasive.
+- Consciousness is all-pervasive.
 A stone or dead wood is conscious but they are generally almost entirely of the guNa tamas.